AI-14/note-it-down/README.md

 ![Postman](https://img.shields.io/badge/-Postman-black?style=flat&logo=postman&logoColor=orange)

 ## Description
 NoteItDown is a note-taking full-stack web application built with React on the frontend and Django/DRF on the backend.

 <ins>Features</ins>:

-- Light/dark mode (depending on your device settings)
+- Supports light/dark mode (depending on your device settings)
-- CRUD opertions for user credentials (JWT based)
+- CRUD opertions for user credentials (JWT authorization based) i.e.
-  - Signup/Login/Logout
+  - Users can Signup/Login/Logout
-  - Get a user info to be displayed on home page
+  - Currently loggedin user info is displayed on the home page
-  - Update email & password
+  - Users can update their email & password
-  - Delete user account
+  - Users can delete their account
-- CRUD operations for notes (JWT based)
+- CRUD operations for notes (JWT authorization based) i.e.
-  - Create a note using react-quill rich text editor
+  - Users can create a note
-  - Update a note
+  - Users can set priority of a note
-  - View all notes at once
+  - Users can update a note
-  - View a specific note
+  - Users can view all notes at once or filter notes by priority
-  - Delete a note
+  - Users can view a specific note & can download/export a note as a pdf
-- A rich text editor for notes (react-quill)
+  - Users can delete a note
-- Download/Export a note as a pdf
+- A rich text editor is provided for taking down notes

 ## Demo
 https://user-images.githubusercontent.com/53491186/213941262-99a78cbb-0da4-43b0-b65f-b4512728ce02.mp4